 When the timer beeps, allow Natural Pressure Release for 10 minutes.

-When depressurized, open lid.
+When depressurized, open the lid.

 Add Sweetened Condensed milk and vanilla.